codenart/codenart.github.io/_posts/2-css/2017-08-24-css-14-frameworks-icons.md

 some more things to the list. :D

 A framework is `free` code that is shared by experienced developer to help us build things easier.
-Just imagine that you were the code star, you've create common components: navigation bar, dropdown, images slider, etc...
-Now, you want to share your code by allowing me to download your CSS file and a document to show me examples about those components.
+Just imagine that you were the code star, you'd have created common components: navigation bar, dropdown, images slider, etc...
+And now, you want to share your code by allowing me to download your CSS file and a document to show me examples about those components.
 So, I can use your components by embedding your CSS file to my HTML documents.

 It does not mean that my website will have the same look as yours.
 I can add my